Managing permissions in shared spaces

 The following space roles are available in shared spaces:

-• Can manage: You can manage the space and its members as well as create content in the space.
+- Can manage: You can manage the space and its members as well as create content in the space.
+You cannot edit load scripts of applications and scripts that you do not own—to do this, you need the Can edit data in applications space role.

-• Can edit: You can add and edit content in apps.
+- Can edit: You can add and edit content in applications.
 You cannot manage the space and its membership.

-• Can edit data in apps: You can add and edit content in apps, as well as edit the load script and business logic of apps in the shared space.
+- Can edit data in applications: You can add and edit content in applications, as well as edit the load script and business logic of applications in the shared space.
 You cannot manage the space and its membership.

-• Can view: You can view apps in the space, but cannot create content or manage the space.
+- Can view: You can view applications in the space, but cannot create content or manage the space.

-• Can consume data: You can consume data sources, but cannot create or edit data sources.
+- Can consume data: You can consume data sources, but cannot create or edit data sources.
 They cannot create content or manage the space.
-See Managing data sources in spaces to learn about data sources inside a space.
+See Adding and managing your analytics data to learn about data sources inside a space.

 Changing permissions for members in shared spaces